PayPal snaps up Japanese buy now, pay later firm Paidy for $2.7B

 The U.S. payments company looks to expand its reach in the Asian country

-PayPal Holdings Inc said on Tuesday it would acquire Japanese buy now, pay later firm Paidy for $2.7 billion in cash, as the U.S. payments company looks to expand its reach in the Asian country.
+U.S. payments giant PayPal Holdings Inc said it would acquire Japanese buy now, pay later (BNPL) firm Paidy in a $2.7 billion largely cash deal, taking another step to claim the top spot in an industry witnessing a pandemic-led boom.

+The deal tracks rival Square Inc's agreement last month to buy Australian BNPL success story Afterpay for $29 billion, which experts said was likely the beginning of a consolidation in the sector.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE